Welcome to the 2017 Florida solar power information page

 Note: The numbers above are just estimates for a 5kW solar system, and your home is unique.
 The best way to know exactly how much money solar power can save you is to connect with one of our partners nearby.
 A friendly solar expert we trust will give you a buzz and help you craft a personal plan to get the absolute most out of a solar power system for your home.
 It's 100% free (yes, that’s right, 100% free) and you aren't obligated to buy anything.

 Florida seems to like its renewable energy policy like it likes its traffic around Miami: stop and go.
 Some of the laws here are A-OK, maybe even perfect!
 Others are, well … nonexistent.
-With no Renewables Portfolio Standard, no property tax exemption, no statewide solar power rebate, and no tax credit program, the Sunshine State is a dark place for solar energy policy.
+With no Renewables Portfolio Standard, middling net metering and interconnection rules, and no statewide solar power rebates or tax credit program, the Sunshine State is a dark place for solar energy policy.

 Florida’s legislation on renewable energy is lacking, and the utility companies are fighting tooth and nail against positive change in the state.
 In fact, this year, citizens have organized a constitutional amendment to allow for third-party solar ownership (something 45 other states allow), and it's being challenged by the utility companies, who came up with their own amendment meant to confuse Floridians into voting against low-cost home solar.
 It's bonkers.